aneoconsulting/ArmoniK.Admin.GUI/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F4A1 Feature Request"
-about: Suggest an idea or enhancement for the module.
+about: Suggest an idea or enhancement for the Admin GUI.
 title: ''
 labels: 'enhancement'
 assignees: ''